Who this article is for and why we decided to create a compilation of dog facts for kids:

 Not all dogs bark

 Our information about dogs would not be complete without facts about barking.
 For better or worse, dogs are known for their bark.
-Barking is a way to alert us to danger or to tell us whether they are happy or sad, and to communicate between other dogs.
+Barking is a way to alert us to danger or to tell us whether they are happy or sad, and to communicate with other dogs.

 However, did you know that there is one type of dog that cannot bark?
 It is true.
-This wolf dog comes from Africa and is called a Basenji.
+This wolf-dog comes from Africa and is called a Basenji.
 However, the Basenji does still make noises such as growling and howling, like other dogs, but does not bark.

 Dogs are extraordinary animals.
 This is only a small amount of information about dogs; and there are many other things you can learn about them.

 Our top three picks for the interesting dog facts for young and old young children facts:

 - Not all dogs bark (I must confess on this one I never knew some dogs don’t bark)

 - Dogs and smells (Dogs can smell 100,000 times better than humans!)